Great News — The Stolen Man Trilogy is coming!

-Book One to be entitled: Dragons of Orion and Elijah, the Stolen Man
+Book One of the Stolen Man Trilogy is now available!
+Dragons of Orion and Elijah, the Stolen Man

-Book Two to be entitled: The Creeping Darkness of Janaidar and The Stolen Man
+Book Two is finished and the prepublication polish edit nears completion: The Creeping Darkness of Janaidar and The Stolen Man

-Book Three to be entitled: Gravity Masters of Janaidar and the Stolen Man
+Book Three is finished and in the prepublication polish edit: Gravity Masters of Janaidar and the Stolen Man

 About the Books:

 Beast-headed, genetically-engineered NuliZhu war-bloods from the planet Ta Shemau who resemble the gods of ancient Egypt and humanoid aliens with elongated heads have returned to planet Janaidar to enslave the human population left behind millennia ago.
 The aliens are powerful and odds seem insurmountable, but unbeknownst to the aliens, Janaidar has it’s own magic-wielding, telepathic dragons, who developed their own science and technology in the Orion Nebula ages before the pyramids of ancient Egypt were built, and they have preserved and hidden an ancient-alien artificial-sapience—The-Creeping-Darkness—that was built by the ancient-alien NuliZhu as the ultimate weapon over 5,000-years ago.
 Also left behind were the Huan Long Shui Sisteren—an order of chaste guardians have kept The-Creeping-Darkness suppressed over the ages till High Priestess Alahna awakens it seeking a savior for her planet.